Logical blocks for fault-tolerant topological quantum computation: Appendix

-\textit{Time-like features.} First, we consider the operations corresponding to features propagating in the time-direction.
-For a given time-slice, the intersection pattern of domain walls, twists and boundaries propagating in the time direction (i.e., a twist supported on a link in the $z$ direction, or a domain wall or boundary supported on a face normal to the $x$ or $y$ directions) define a configuration of point-like twists and 1D boundaries and domain walls on a 2D surface code, as depicted in Fig.~\ref{figToricCode}.
-For such features, one performs stabilizer measurements according to the corresponding 2D surface-code features as depicted by the examples in Fig.~\ref{figToricCode}.
+\textit{Timelike features.} First, we consider the operations corresponding to features propagating in the time direction.
+For a given time slice, the intersection pattern of domain walls, twists, and boundaries propagating in the time direction (i.e., a twist supported on a link in the $z$ direction, or a domain wall or boundary supported on a face normal to the $x$ or $y$ direction) defines a configuration of pointlike twists and 1D boundaries and domain walls on a 2D surface code, as depicted in Fig.~\ref{figToricCode}.
+For such features, one performs stabilizer measurements according to the corresponding 2D surface code features, as depicted by the examples in Fig.~\ref{figToricCode}.